 - On-page and off-page SEO.

-Most of the time, they forget to increase the readability of the post.
+Most of the time, they forget to increase Readability Score of the post.
 Don’t make the same mistake.

 First of all, you should know …

 The readability score of a piece of content is based on a comparison of its reading level to that of standard English.

 The readability score allows you to assess how easily a piece of content can be read.